Patient education: Chronic venous disease (Beyond the Basics)

 Leg elevation alone may be the only treatment needed for people with mild chronic venous disease, but additional treatments are usually needed in more severe cases.

 Exercises — Foot and ankle exercises are often recommended to reduce symptoms.
-Pointing the feet down and up (movement from the ankle) several times throughout the day can help to move blood from the legs and back to the heart.
+Pointing the feet down and up (movement from the ankle) several times throughout the day can help move blood from the legs back to the heart.
 This may be especially helpful for people who sit or stand for long periods of time.
 Walking is a good exercise for the calf muscle pump.
 People with chronic venous disease who walk less than 10 minutes a day have a greater risk for developing venous ulcers than those who are more physically active.

 Compression therapy — Most experts consider compression therapy to be an essential treatment for chronic venous disease [1,2].
 Compression stockings are recommended for most people with chronic venous disease.
 People with more severe symptoms, such as venous ulcers, often need treatment with compression bandages.

 Effective compression stockings apply the greatest amount of pressure at the ankle and gradually decrease the pressure up the leg.
 These stockings are available with varying degrees of compression.

 ●Stockings with small amounts of compression can be purchased at pharmacies and surgical supply stores without a prescription.

-●People with moderate to severe disease, those on their feet a lot, and those with venous ulcers usually require prescription stockings.
+●People with moderate-to-severe disease, those who stand for long periods of time, and those with venous ulcers usually require prescription stockings.
 A healthcare provider may take measurements for stockings, or may write a prescription for stockings which can be filled at a surgical supply or specialty store where trained staff take the necessary measurements.

 Intermittent pneumatic compression pumps — Standard compression stockings may be less effective or difficult to use if you are very overweight or have a lot of swelling.
 An alternative approach is the use of intermittent pneumatic compression (IPC) pumps .

 These devices consist of flexible plastic sleeves that encircle the lower leg.
 Air chambers lining these plastic sleeves periodically inflate, compress the leg, and then deflate.
 These are generally used for several hours per day.